anne-urai/human_ibl_snapshots/README.md

 The second plot shows the signed contrast on the x-axis and the corresponding reaction time in seconds on the y axis The third plot show the trail number on the x-axis and the corresponding RT in seconds on the y-axis

-How to use the code
+How to use the code:
-Download behavioral_snapshots.py
+- Download `behavioral_snapshots.py`
-Install [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting Install ONE-api an ruamel_yaml_conda
+- Install [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting
+- Install `ONE-api` an ruamel_yaml_conda

 =======